mtkennerly/poetry-dynamic-versioning/README.md

     then the format will be validated against the style's rules.
     If `style` is unset, the default output format will follow PEP 440, but a custom `format` will only be validated if `style` is set explicitly.

+    Regardless of the style you choose,
+    the dynamic version is ultimately subject to Poetry's validation as well, and Poetry is designed around PEP 440 versions.
+    Poetry can usually understand SemVer/etc input,
+    but sometimes, Poetry may reject an otherwise valid version format.
   * `latest-tag` (boolean, default: false):
     If true, then only check the latest tag for a version, rather than looking through all the tags until a suitable one is found to match the `pattern`.